outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - 'find "adjacence" structures (like adjacent y-values) and apply adjacent change structures found'

     - once useful structures are found/derived/generated/applied for a particular problem, apply other useful structures like change structures that are likely to create differences that could make useful structures like patterns in problem structures like values more obvious
-      - example: for the 'find a prediction function' problem, a useful value structure would be a matrix of alternate parameters of the function if one exists (if there are parameter sets with equal number of parameters), so that other changes could be applied to this structure, to create other value structures to examine for connections (such as representing this matrix as a grid of scalar vectors mapping to each value in the parameter matrix)
+      - example: for the 'find a prediction function' problem, a useful value structure would be a matrix of alternate parameters of the function if one exists (if there are parameter sets with equal number of parameters across different generative function types), so that other changes could be applied to this structure, to create other value structures to examine for connections (such as representing this matrix as a grid of scalar vectors mapping to each value in the parameter matrix)

     - find possible errors in the problem statement such as assumptions that could change the other problem/solution structures, such as solution formats
       - example: for the 'find a prediction function' problem:
         - find different parameterized lines (such as lines converted into a set of segments with different formatting, where the parameters have relevance structures like complimentary variance handling or an overlap structure across different parameter sets) that can generate the line
-        - find parameters of a matrix representing different parameter sets of a function (generative neural network parameters, wave function parameters, regression parameters, etc) & how they relate to actual function parameters (coefficients, powers)
+        - find parameters of a matrix representing different parameter sets of a function (descriptive parameters, compression parameters, generative neural network parameters, wave function parameters, regression parameters, etc) & how they relate to actual function parameters (coefficients, powers)
         - or find a function for an area/shape rather than a line to represent different possible averages and probabilities that each average definition or type should be used as the output's predictor where the area indicates probability of an output occurring between the various lines
         - or find a function that emphasizes/prioritizes data points likely to be near to the actual prediction function or standardizes points in a way that makes them closer to the actual prediction function or removes points that are not closer, to give a shape of an implied function by a data set with a more obvious pattern
         - all of which have a different solution output format that is a variable when the assumption that the output should be a line and nothing else is removed, or that one definition of a component should be used